percentileRose

 .- wd

-Name of the wind direction field.
+Name of wind direction field.

 - type